Dsharris85/Point-Cloud-Project/Demo_v2/README.md

 Use only as a reference if needed

 You will have to create a directory 'PCD' in the same directory as main files to be able to save.
+Once saved, you should be able to view .pcd files using viewer from Demo 1